-The Company has exploration rights on the Bisha and Harena Mining Licenses and the Mogoraib Exploration License (see figure in Overview).
-Bisha continues aggressive exploration to expand resources and discover new mineral deposits that have the potential to extend mine life for the Bisha mill.
-Targets are presented on figure to the right.
-Overviews follow of the known mineralization (not in reserve).
+The Bisha VMS (Volcanogenic Massive Sulphide) District remains under-explored and has vast untapped potential.
+BMSC has exploration rights on the Bisha and Harena Mining Licenses and the Mogoraib River Exploration License.
+BMSC continues aggressive exploration to expand existing and find new deposits that have the potential to extend mine life for the Bisha mill.

-The Northwest Zone VMS (volcanogenic massive sulphide) lies within the Bisha mining license.
-The Northwest Zone is 1.2 km from the Bisha Mine deposit.
+The Northwest Zone VMS lies within the Bisha mining license.
+The Northwest Zone is 2 km from the Bisha Main deposit.
 Bisha views the Northwest Zone as a potential source of supplemental feed for the processing plant at Bisha.
-The feed would provide additional cash flow as an extension to mine life without significant capital expenses.
+The feed would provide additional cash flow as an extension to mine life without significant capital expense.

-Geological mapping of the Bisha area in 2002 identified altered felsic volcanic rocks existed within 2km to the northwest of the Bisha Mine zone with coincident airborne EM signatures.
-In the fall of 2003 diamond drilling intersected potentially economic widths of copper, gold and silver massive sulphide mineralization.
-Follow up drilling in 2004 - 2006 and 2012 - 2013 identified copper and zinc VMS mineralization over a strike length of 600m that remains open to the northeast and the southwest.
+Geological mapping of the Bisha area in 2002 identified altered felsic volcanic rocks to the northwest of the (future) Bisha Mine with a coincident strong airborne EM response.
+In the fall of 2003, diamond drilling intersected potentially economic widths of copper, gold and silver massive and stringer sulphide mineralization.
+Follow up drilling in 2004 - 2006 and 2012 - 2013 identified copper and zinc VMS mineralization over a strike length of 800m that remains open to the northeast, southwest and at depth.

 Resources - NW Zone

-Hambok VMS is a satellite base metal deposit 16 km away from the Bisha mill on the Mogoraib River exploration license.
+Hambok VMS is a satellite deposit located 16 km southwest of the Bisha mill on the Mogoraib River Exploration License.
 Bisha views the Hambok deposit as a potential source of supplemental feed for the processing plant at Bisha.
 The feed would provide additional cash flow as an extension to mine life without significant capital expenses.

-The Hambok massive sulphide body is a steeply east dipping, lenticular body consisting of a series of lenses.
-The massive sulphide body extends for over 1,000m along strike, approximately 350m down dip and is up to 75m thick in the center of the lens.
+The Hambok massive sulphide body is a steeply east dipping, lenticular body.
+The massive sulphide body extends for over 1,000 m along strike, approximately 350 m down dip and is up to 75 m thick in the center of the lens.
 The ore body remains open along strike to north and south and down dip at depth.

 Resources - Hambok